-- Data exchange over the private network is fast and secure. - The user interface is simple and understandable. - The design of the app is modern and appealing. - No violation of the guidelines and terms of use/service of the OSN. - No restrictions for standard users who do not use the hybrid solution. - The additional effort for the user when using the hybrid solution should be minimal.
+- Data exchange over the private network is fast and secure. - Simple, understandable user interface - Attractive, modern design - No violation of the guidelines and terms of use of the OSN - No restrictions for classic users who do not use the hybrid solution - The additional effort for the user when using the hybrid solution should be minimal.